mothur/mothur.github.io/_wiki/classify.seqs.md

 The first column indicates the taxonomic level in the outline.
 Obviously, the Root is the highest one can go.
 In this case the deepest any of the sequences go is to level 12.
-The second column indicates the
-\"pedigree\" for each lineage.
+The second column indicates the "pedigree" for each lineage.
 The third column is the name of the lineage.
 Column four indicates the number of children lineages that the current lineage has.
 Finally, the last column indicates the number of sequences that were found in that lineage.